secureworks/dalton/README.rst

 1.4.x versions have the same (default) .yaml file, only "suricata-1.4.yaml" is included.

-The Controller picks the config file to load/use based off the sensor technology (Suricata or Snort) and Agent supplied version number, both of which are part of the ``SENSOR_TECHNOLOGY`` string submitted by the Agent which should start with "snort-" or "suricata-", depending on the engine type.
-The "version number" is just the part of the string after "suricata-" or "snort-".
+The Controller attempts to find a config file to load/use based off the sensor engine (Suricata or Snort) and version number (e.g. 5.0.0, 2.9.9.0).

-So if a sensor identifies itself as "suricata-5.9.1" then the Controller will look for a file with the name "suricata-5.9.1.yaml" in the ``engine-configs/suricata/`` directory.
+For example, if an Agent is running Suricata version 5.0.0, then the Controller will look for a file with the name "suricata-5.0.0.yaml" in the ``engine-configs/suricata/`` directory.
 If it can't find an exact match, it will attempt to find the closest match it can based off the version number.

-The version number is just used to help map an Agent to a config.
-So, for example, if an Agent identified itself as "suricata-mycustomwhatever" and there was a corresponding "suricata-mycustomwhatever.yaml" file in ``engine-configs/suricata``, it would work fine.
+If a custom config is desired to be used by a particular sensor, set the ``SENSOR_CONFIG`` variable in the Agent's ``dalton-agent.conf`` file and place a file with the same name on the Controller in the ``engine-configs/suricata/`` directory (for Suricata) or ``engine-configs/snort/``  directory (for Snort).
+If the ``SENSOR_CONFIG`` value does not exactly match a config file on the Controller, the Controller will look for filesnames with the SENSOR_CONFIG value and extensions ".yaml", ".yml", and ".conf".

 For new Suricata releases, the ``.yaml`` file from source should just be added to the ``engine-configs/suricata`` directory and named